Wisconsin vs. Iowa NCAA Football Odds, Plays and Insights | October 30, 2021

 Iowa Stats and Trends

-- In Iowa's seven games this year, it has five wins against the spread.
+- In Iowa's seven games this season, it has five wins against the spread.

-- The Hawkeyes have been underdogs by 3.5 points or more once this season and covered the spread.
+- The Hawkeyes covered the spread in their only game when underdogs by 3 points or more.

 - Iowa's games this year have hit the over on two of seven set point totals (28.6%).

-- When Iowa puts up more than 18.4 points, it is 5-1 against the spread and 6-0 overall.
+- When Iowa records more than 18.4 points, it is 5-1 against the spread and 6-0 overall.

-- Iowa is 4-2 against the spread and 5-1 overall when the team amasses over 223.0 yards.
+- When Iowa amasses more than 223.0 yards, the team is 4-2 against the spread and 5-1 overall.

 - The Hawkeyes have turned the ball over one more time (9 total) than the Badgers have forced a turnover (8) this season.